Thursday, July 29, 2010

 Mandy's newest book You Wish hits stores August 5th, and if you can't wait to get a dose of Mandy's fantastic writing, check out Prada & Prejudice now.

-About You Wish
+About You Wish:

 Kayla McHenry’s sweet sixteen sucks!
 Her dad left, her grades dropped, and her BFF is dating the boy Kayla’s secretly loved for years.
-Blowing out her candles, Kayla thinks: I wish my birthday wishes actually
+Blowing out her candles, Kayla thinks: I wish my birthday wishes actually came true.
+Because they never freakin’ do.

 Kayla wakes the next day to a life-sized, bright pink My Little Pony outside her window.
 Then a year’s supply of gumballs arrives.
 A boy named Ken with a disturbing resemblance to the doll of the same name stalks her.
 As the ghosts of Kayla’s wishes-past appear, they take her on a wild ride . . . but they MUST STOP.
 Because when she was fifteen?
 She wished Ben Mackenzie would kiss her.
 And Ben is her best friend’s boyfriend.